sourcehut-mirrors/chawan/doc/architecture.md

 The DOM is implemented through the same wrappers as those in pager, except the pager modules are not exposed to buffer JS.

-Aside from document.write, it is mostly straightforward, and usually works OK, though many features are still missing.
+Aside from the Node structure and document.write, it is mostly straightforward, and usually works OK, though many features are still missing.

+Some special attention is needed when dealing with the Node structure, which cramps a bunch of different pointers in a few internal slots to save memory.
+See the source code comments for details.

 As for document.write: don't ask.
 It works as far as I can tell, but I wouldn't know why.

 ## CSS